 Firstly, please remember to set up your new starter’s pay, and remember to let them know that you have done so.
-Make sure to have the reality of them getting paid front of mind.
+Make sure to have the reality of them getting paid in front of your mind.
 If they don’t show up in that first week, chances are their pay is not going to look great.
-By having the tangible reward at the end of the paycycle to look forward to, it makes them more likely to come to work.
+Having a tangible reward at the end of the pay cycle to look forward to, it makes them more likely to come to work.

 MEET THEM AT THE DOOR:

 One on one time with their manager or the owner will help to solidify your new hire’s grounding in the workplace.
 In a recent LinkedIn survey, 96% of new employees said that one on one time with their direct manager is crucial to having a really good onboarding experience.
 Show your new team member how much they matter.
 Show them why everyone loves being there, and that you’re really glad they showed up.

 SHOW THEM THEIR WORKSPACE:

 Following on from meeting them at the door, you should show your new starter their workspace.
 Whether they’re working remotely or onsite, having a personal tour of exactly where they’ll be working, the equipment they’ll be using, where the amenities and facilities are … all those things are going to help them to feel at home quicker, making them more likely to keep showing up in the following weeks and months.

 Likewise, introducing them to the team will reinforce the same idea.
 Create opportunities right from the word go to build social connections, so they can see everyone in the team is excited about them starting.
 It’s about making sure your new employee feels welcome, feels connected.
 Most people go to work to build a career, but they keep going because they love their workmates.
 So make sure you give them the opportunity.

 END OF DAY DEBRIEF: